anmolag190153/BCS_summer_project_SER/README.md

 # Speech Emotion Recognition

-# Mentors
+## Mentors
-1. Aditya Gupta
+1. Aditya Gupta,
 2. Arpit Verma

-# Teams
+## Teams

 **Team 1**
-Anand Patwa
+Anand Patwa,
-Aryan Singh
+Aryan Singh,
-Darshit Trevadia
+Darshit Trevadia,
-Pushpanshu Tripathi
+Pushpanshu Tripathi,
-Shreyasi Mandal
+Shreyasi Mandal,
-Parth Govil
+Parth Govil,
 Aakarshika Singh

 **Team 2**
-Aarjav Jain
+Aarjav Jain,
-Aryan Agarwal
+Aryan Agarwal,
-Rajat Singh
+Rajat Singh.
-Saaransh Agarwal
+Saaransh Agarwal,
-Sarthak Kohli
+Sarthak Kohli,
 Samrudh BG

 **Team 3**
-Dheeraj Agarwal
+Dheeraj Agarwal,
-Viplav Patel
+Viplav Patel,
-Mirge Saurabh Arun
+Mirge Saurabh Arun,
-Samriddhi Gupta
+Samriddhi Gupta,
-Varun Singh
+Varun Singh,
-Nitesh Pandey
+Nitesh Pandey,
 Rashmi GR

 **Team 4**
-Anmol Agarwal
+Anmol Agarwal,
-Srajan Jain
+Srajan Jain,
-Rishabh Mukati
+Rishabh Mukati,
-Pranav Singh
+Pranav Singh,
-Sarah Kapoor
+Sarah Kapoor,
 Sahil Bansal

 **Team 5**
-Gaurav Kumar
+Gaurav Kumar,
-Tarun Agarwal
+Tarun Agarwal,
-Ankit Yadav
+Ankit Yadav,
-Harsh Patel
+Harsh Patel,
-Gulshan Kumar
+Gulshan Kumar,
 Aakash Kumar Bhoi

-# Abstract
+## Abstract
 Detection of emotions is natural for humans, but it is a very difficult task for computers, since accessing the depth behind content is difficult and that’s what speech emotion recognition (SER) sets out to do.
 It is a system through which various audio speech files are classified into different emotions such as happy, sad, anger and neutral by computers.

-# Objective
+## Objective
 In this project, using RAVDESS dataset (which contains around 1500 audio file inputs from 24 different actors (12 male and 12 female) who recorded short audios in 8 different emotions) we will train an NLP-based model which will be able to detect among the 8 basic emotions, as well as the gender of the speaker i.e. Male voice or Female voice.
 After training we can deploy this model for predicting with live voices.

-# Deliverables
+## Deliverables
 1. Learn the basics of Python, ML/DL, NLP, librosa and sklearn; literature review; analyzing the dataset; and feature extraction.
 2. Building and training the model on the training data, followed by testing on test data.
 3. Testing the model on live voices and collecting the results.

-# Dataset
+## Dataset
 The RAVDESS is a validated multimodal database of emotional speech and song.
 The database is gender balanced consisting of 24 professional actors, vocalizing lexically-matched statements in a neutral North American accent.
 Speech includes calm, happy, sad, angry, fearful, surprise, and disgust expressions, and song contains calm, happy, sad, angry, and fearful emotions.
 All conditions are available in face-and-voice, face-only, and voice-only formats.

-# Feature Extraction
+## Feature Extraction
 Feature extraction is important in modeling because it converts audio files into a format that can be understood by models.

 1. MFCC (Mel-Frequency Cepstral Coefficients)- It is a representation of the short-term power spectrum of a sound, based on linear cosine transformation of a log power spectrum on nonlinear mel frequency scale.